Chart Color Schemes

 Mullaloo - Kallaroo hosts an older demographic, ranking in the top quartile nationwide

-The median age in Mullaloo-Kallaroo is 43 years, which is higher than Greater Perth's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 years make up 11.2% of the population, while those aged 25-34 years constitute 8.4%.
-Between 2021 and present, the 75 to 84 age group has increased from 5.2% to 7.5% of the population.
-Conversely, the 55 to 64 age group has decreased from 13.9% to 12.5%.
-By 2041, demographic projections indicate significant shifts in Mullaloo-Kallaroo's age structure.
-The 75 to 84 age cohort is projected to rise substantially, increasing by 799 people (83%) from 957 to 1,757.
-Notably, the combined 65+ age groups are expected to account for 62% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 5 to 14 age cohorts are projected to experience population declines.
+The median age in Mullaloo - Kallaroo is 43 years, which is higher than Greater Perth's average of 37 years and also exceeds the national average of 38 years.
+The age profile shows that those aged 65-74 years are particularly prominent, making up 11.2% of the population, while those aged 25-34 years make up only 8.4%.
+Between 2021 and present, the proportion of those aged 75 to 84 has grown from 5.2% to 7.5%, while the proportion of those aged 55 to 64 has declined from 13.9% to 12.5%.
+Looking ahead to the year 2041, demographic projections show significant shifts in Mullaloo - Kallaroo's age structure.
+The number of people aged 75 to 84 is projected to rise substantially by 799 people (an increase of 83%) from 957 to 1,757.
+Notably, the combined population of those aged 65 and above will account for 62% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the populations of those aged 0 to 4 years and 5 to 14 years are expected to decline.